slacgismo/StatisticalClearSky/README.md

 #### Solvers

-By default, ECOS solver is used, which is supported by cvxpy because it is Open Source.
+The default convex solver included with cvxpy is ECOS, which is open source.
+However this solver tends to fail on problems with >1000 variables, as it does not work for this algorithm.

-However, it is found that Mosek solver is more stable.
+So, the default behavior of the code is to use the commercial Mosek solver.
 Thus, we encourage you to install it separately as below and obtain the license on your own.

 * [mosek](https://www.mosek.com/resources/getting-started/) - For using MOSEK solver.